donejs/donejs/docs/guides/generator.md

 When running `donejs add <generatorname>` DoneJS will

 - Check if `donejs-<generatorname>` is installed locally
-- If not install it from NPM
+- If not, install it from NPM
 - Then run the generator at `default/index.js`

 If we want to test our generator without publishing it to npm first we can link it instead.
 In the generator folder run: